robmoss/countdown/README.md

 ## Requirements

-This library requires OCaml 3.12 and a recent version of Findlib.
+This library requires OCaml >= 4.02 and a recent version of Findlib.
-It has been tested with OCaml 4.01.1 and Findlib 1.4.

 The OCaml compilers and Findlib can be installed using your system package manager, using [OPAM](http://opam.ocaml.org/), using a platform-specific